chadchristensen/flexbox/README.md

 (horizontal inside vertical, or vertical inside horizontal) can be used to build layouts in two dimensions.

+###Use-cases
+- Vertically aligning elements
+- Making multiple <div>s the same height
+- Aligning elements based on a text's baseline

 ##Browser compatibility
 Flexbox has seen good support with most browsers, however, IE still has many bugs.
+Check http://caniuse.com/#search=flexbox for updated support information.
+- 93% support for prefixed
+- 82% support for unprefixed

 ##How to use
+- Main axis vs. cross axis
+  - If flex-direction is row, main axis is horizontal and cross axis is vertical
-- Discuss main axis and cross axis
+  - If flex-direction is column, main axis is vertical and cross axis is horizontal

 - Wrap the elements you want to use flexbox on with a container such as a div or